Helping individuals manage debt burdens and restore financial health.

 We are frequently instructed in situations where the debtor has transferred assets or sought to mask their true financial position or place assets beyond the reach of creditors-contentious insolvency situations.

-With the support of our colleagues in Business Intelligence and Investigations, we are well placed to trace, protect, and recover assets for the benefit of the estate, both in the UK and overseas.
+With the support of our colleagues in Forensic Investigations and Intelligence, we are well placed to trace, protect, and recover assets for the benefit of the estate, both in the UK and overseas.

 All bankruptcy cases are Trustee led, with the assistance of a senior team of experienced professionals.
 We endeavour to provide prompt, inciteful reporting to creditors that explains the prospects of recovery in clear concise terms